Butler takes over late, Heat rally past Warriors 116-109

 Warriors: Curry extended his NBA-record streak of regular-season games with a 3-pointer to 197.
 He also owns the second-longest streak (157). … The Warriors took 49 shots from 3-point range, 35 shots from 2-point range. … Poole was minus-23 in 30 minutes.

-Heat: Lowry hit his 1,989th 3-pointer, passing Jason Kidd for 12th in NBA history. … Spoelstra is now 6-2 on his birthday. … Miami lost Tyler Herro midway through the second quarter after he got poked in the left eye by Golden State’s Moses Moody on a rebound.
-Herro said he lost vision briefly, but it was back by postgame. … The Heat were 20 for 20 from the line, tying the second-most without a miss in team history.
+Heat: Lowry’s third 3-pointer of the night was his 1,989th, passing Jason Kidd for 12th in NBA history. … The Heat improved to 6-2 on Spoelstra’s birthday during his tenure as head coach. … Miami lost Tyler Herro midway through the second quarter after he got poked in the left eye by Golden State’s Moses Moody on a rebound.
+Herro said he lost vision briefly, but had it back by the end of the game. … The Heat were 20 for 20 from the line, tying the second-most without a miss in team history.
 They were 30 for 30 against Boston in 1993.

 STILL OUT